What is Kali Yuga? The Four Hindu Epochs Explained

 Kali Yuga is defined by quarrel, hypocrisy, and moral decay.
 Society becomes consumed with greed and false appearances.
 Religion survives in name but is hollowed out into formality or exploitation.
 Power is taken by those who deceive, rather than those who serve.
 Anxiety becomes a defining trait of life, as human beings lose touch with both inner peace and outer stability.

 Yet Hindu tradition also points to a paradox.
 Because the age is so dark, even small acts of devotion or truth have immense power.
 A single step toward the eternal in Kali Yuga weighs more than in earlier ages.
-It is the hardest age to live in, but also the most urgent ground for liberation.
+It is the hardest age to live in, but also the most fertile ground for liberation.
 The same conditions that make Kali Yuga so corrupt also make it the ripest soil for awakening.

 Seeds of The Sat Yuga